Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Discussions

-In Fig. \ref{z-optical modes} and \ref{in-plane modes-2}, all the $E$ modes of Y$_3$-Cr$_2$-X$_3$ are chiral phonons with pseudo angular momentum $l_{ph}=\pm1$, which chirality should be observed both in both helicity-resolved Raman scattering and helicity-resolved infrared absorption optical experiments.
-The $E_{g}$ modes of I$_3$-Cr$_2$-I$_3$ shown in Fig. \ref{z-optical modes-b}, \ref{in-plane modes-2b}, \ref{in-plane modes-1b} are chiral phonons with $l_{ph}=\pm1$, which chirality is permitted to be observed in helicity-resolved Raman scattering; while $E_{u}$ modes shown in Fig. \ref{in-plane modes-2b} is permitted to be observed in helicity-resolved infrared absorption optical experiments.\cite{wang2022chiral} In practice, all the $E_{g}$ modes would mix in some extend, and all the $E_{u}$ modes would mix too, which may suppress the chirality of phonon.
-However, the chiral phonon and its complete switch of the polarization of an incident circularly polarized light involved in a Raman scattering process has been observed in CrBr$_3$ 2D magnet.\cite{Chial-phonon-CrBr3-2021} Thus we would expect to observe chiral phonons in other 2D X$_3$-Cr$_2$-X$_3$ crystal and their Janus structure Y$_3$-Cr$_2$-X$_3$.
+For X$_3$-Cr$_2$-X$_3$ monolayer, the $E_{g}$ modes shown in Fig. \ref{z-optical modes-b}(e), \ref{in-plane modes-2b}(d), and \ref{in-plane modes-1b}(c) are chiral phonons with $l_{ph}=\pm1$, which chirality is permitted to be observed in helicity-resolved Raman scattering.
+The $E_{u}$ modes shown in Fig. \ref{z-optical modes-b}(d) and Fig. \ref{in-plane modes-2b}(c) can also be observed directly in infrared absorption optical spectra.
+In practice, all the $E_{g}$ modes would mix to some extent, and all the $E_{u}$ modes would mix too, which may suppress the chirality of phonon, especially for chiral phonons at $\Gamma$ point.
+Nevertheless, the chiral phonon and its complete switch of the polarization of an incident circularly polarized light involved in a Raman scattering process has been observed in CrBr$_3$ 2D magnet,\cite{Chial-phonon-CrBr3-2021} which indicates that the incident circularly polarized light may induce or enhance the chirality of doubly degenerate phonons.
+Therefore we can expect to observe chiral phonons in other 2D X$_3$-Cr$_2$-X$_3$ monolayer.

+For Janus Y$_3$-Cr$_2$-X$_3$ monolayer, all the $E$ modes, such as shown in Fig. \ref{z-optical modes}(d,e) and Fig. \ref{in-plane modes-2}(c,d), are chiral phonons with pseudo angular momentum $l_{ph}=\pm1$, whose chirality should also be observed in both helicity-resolved Raman scattering and infrared absorption optical experiments.
+These chiral phonons are even easier to be observed than that in the X$_3$-Cr$_2$-X$_3$ monolayer because of the absence of inversion symmetry.